California Adopts First-of-its-Kind Commercial Financing Disclosure Regime

 C. Implementation of the California Disclosure Law

 Governor Jerry Brown approved the California Disclosure Law on October 1, 2018; the law will become effective as of January 1, 2019, but will likely not be fully implemented until at least 2020 (upon the promulgation of the necessary implementing regulations).
+During this year-long implementation period, the California Department of Business Oversight (“DBO”) will be charged with promulgating implementing regulations setting forth, among other things, required definitions, methods of calculating the figures that must be disclosed, and time, manner, and format of the required disclosures.

 As further described below, due to the wide variety of financing products covered by the California Disclosure Law, this implementation process likely will prove to be quite challenging, as traditional forms of disclosure mandated for loans frequently are ill-suited to alternate financing products that are structured differently and are not necessarily based on common or uniform measurement periods.
 For example, the effective “annual percentage rate” that may ultimately apply to a given merchant cash advance transaction will depend on the time period within which the merchant delivers the purchased receivables to the financing provider; the more promptly such purchased receivables are delivered, the higher the effective APR will be.
 In any event, the APR for such a transaction is impossible to determine until after the purchased receivables are ultimately delivered to the financing provider (at which time the applicable financing period is known).
 While many providers can estimate the pay-off date based on past practices of their customers, there is not a way to accurately project a pay-off date or the annual rate that would be charged if the transaction was actually a credit transaction.